 Section B – Number and Qualifications; Election

 The Board of Trustees shall consist of a maximum of 26 individuals: five (5) officers, up to 19 at-large trustees, one Student Trustee, and one Speaker of the House, and one (1) Speaker-Elect.
 All voting Trustees must be Individual Members.
-The Speaker of the House and a minimum of three (3) At-large Trustees shall be elected by the House of Delegates.
-The House of Delegates shall elect an additional At-Large Trustee, who is both an Individual Member and a member of one of the SOPHE chapters, for every five (5) chapters in excess of twenty-five (25) chapters, up to a maximum of nine (9) such Trustees.
+The Speaker of the House and a minimum of three At-large Trustees shall be elected by the House of Delegates.
+The House of Delegates shall elect an additional At-Large Trustee, who is both an Individual Member and a member of one of the SOPHE chapters, for every five (5) chapters in excess of 25 chapters, up to a maximum of nine such Trustees.
 The Officers, remaining At-large Trustees and the Student Trustee shall be elected by the Individual Members.
 No one person may hold more than one At-large Trustee position at the same time.

 Section C –Term of Office

 All At-large Trustees shall serve staggered two-year terms.
 The Student Trustee will serve a one-year term.
 The Speaker of the House shall each serve a one-year term in their respective offices and the Speaker-Elect will succeed to the role of Speaker of the House for an additional one-year term.
 The Officers shall serve for the terms set forth in Article VI of these Bylaws.
 No At-large Trustee, Student Trustee or the Speaker of the House may serve more than two consecutive, full terms in the same position.
 The SOPHE Chief Executive Officer is a non-voting, Ex-Officio Trustee.
 All other non-voting Trustees will serve a one-year term.

 Section D – Resignation